 Every student deserves to pursue their dreams and to receive a great education that prepares them for the lives they want to build.

-California has some of the most robust statewide laws protecting the freedom of students to learn and to be their authentic selves.
+California has some of the most robust statewide laws protecting the freedom of students to learn and to be their authentic selves, and to be free from discrimination regardless of their disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, or sexual orientation..
 At the same time, people power matters to hold our schools accountable.
 Taking action in your local school district can be a necessary and powerful step.

 We hope you'll find inspiration in these pages.
-This toolkit is for all California parents and students who are concerned about the recent rise in book bans and curriculum censorship.
-It's for all individuals who are disturbed by attempts to ostracize LGBTQ+ students, Black and Indigenous students, and other students of color.
+This toolkit is for all California parents and students who are concerned about the recent rise in book bans and curriculum censorship, and attacks on programs and services to promote diversity, equity, inclusion, and belonging in schools.
+It's for all individuals who are disturbed by attempts to ostracize LGBTQ+ students, immigrant students, Black and Indigenous students, and other students of color.
 If you live in a district that is doing right by students, you still have a role to play.
 Your school district can double-down on its commitment to all students and set a new standard for the freedom to learn.